 - Security features

 - Prevention of fraud is important as you want a smooth and transparent flow of cash from the customer and sometimes vice versa.
 One of the best is 3D secure natively.
-Shopify may not support this however, but there are still other ways to benefit from it like having a hosted solution.
+Shopify may not support this, however, but there are still other ways to benefit from it like having a hosted solution.

 - Type of Cards

-- It’s important to always be aware of the type of cards that are compatible with your choice payment gateway.
+- It’s important to always be aware of the type of cards that are compatible with your chosen payment gateway.
 Most will definitely accept American Express and almost all will accept VISA and MasterCard.